 In this session of the podcast, we’re talking about Tyson Fresh Meats’ Chairman’s Reserve Prime Pork, which made its debut this past February.
-Knowing that competition pitmasters are always looking for an edge, proteins qualifying as “Prime” definitely turn heads – especially if they’re newcomers to the field.
+Knowing competition pitmasters are always looking for an edge, proteins qualifying as “Prime” definitely turn heads – especially if they’re newcomers to the field.

-Ozlem Worpel, Senior Brand Manager for Tyson Fresh Meats, Inc. cleared some time out of her schedule to talk with me about the Chairman’s Reserve Prime Pork line, and I think you’ll really enjoy the level of detail she goes into when describing the features of the Tyson prime pork line and the measures the company is taking to make consistency, the one thing that’s always of primary import to chefs and pitmasters alike, is always on point.
+Ozlem Worpel, Senior Brand Manager for Tyson Fresh Meats, Inc. cleared some time out of her schedule to talk with me about the Chairman’s Reserve line, and I think you’ll really enjoy the level of detail she goes into when describing the features of the Tyson prime pork line and the measures the company is taking to make consistency, the one thing that’s always of primary import to chefs and pitmasters alike, is always on point.

 As we work our way through the podcast session, you’ll learn about:

 - How the Tyson Chairman’s Reserve Pork line came to be

 - What Tyson Fresh Meats looks for in prime pork as far as color and pH is concerned